+Impact of fire or fire suppression activities on safety controls

+The inspectors should conduct walkdowns, interview plant staff, and review design information to verify that:

+Sprinkler actuation would not cause flooding of other safety controls

+The licensee adequately considered the potential consequences(s) of cable failures, as a result of the fire suppression activities, for safety controls in the area, including instrumentation and control cabling.

+Drainage and Environmental

+For review of environmental issues related to water-based fire suppression consider the following issues:

+Areas handling radioactive material or used for the storage and dispensing of flammable and combustible liquids should have installed a containment system to catch any hazardous effluent that would result from water runoff.

+When water-based suppression is used, there is the possibility that the water would mix with hazardous substances (e.g., radioactive material, toxic combustion products from burning co-mingled material) and flow into uncontaminated area, nearby bodies of water or soak into nearby soil, threatening drinking water, etc. Depending on the area and type of fire, the run-off may be highly contaminated, and threaten nearby areas.

-02. Passive Fire Protection Features
+02.05 Passive Fire Protection Features.

 Inspection Requirements

-Determine whether components such as fire doors, fire dampers, fire barrier penetration seals, oil collection systems, and electrical raceway fire barrier systems (ERFBS) are maintained in a proper material condition
+Determine whether components such as fire doors, fire dampers, fire barrier penetration seals, oil collection systems, and electrical raceway fire barrier systems (ERFBS) are properly installed and maintained in a proper material condition to perform their function in accordance with the license requirements.

 Inspection Guidance

-Fireproofing
+Fireproofing and Fire Walls

+The fire rating of a fire barrier it is typically established by subjecting the barrier to specific tests with pre-defined performance criteria.
+To obtain the same performance it is therefore necessary to install and maintain the fire barrier in the same or similar condition to the test conditions.
+The inspectors should conduct walkdowns and review design information to:

-Determine whether evaluation and/or fire tests to verify that fireproofing maintain the integrity of structural members for the time specifiednot been invalidated by plant changes.
+Determine whether the fireproofing was subjected to evaluation and/or fire tests to verify that the fireproofing is rated to maintain the integrity of structural members for the time specified.
+And that, the fireproofing was properly installed in accordance with vendor instructions to obtain that fire rating and has not been invalidated by plant changes.
 (See the UL Fire Resistance Directory.)

+Determine whether any required post-installation testing was performed.

 Determine whether structural steel fire proofing, such as fibrous or concrete encapsulation, is installed in such a way that the structural steel is uniformly covered (no bare areas).

-Determine whether fire ratings of fireproofing systems are the anticipated fire duration and intensity.
-Verify through observation that no physical damage exists which would affect the structural integrity of the material and allow a direct path for flame/hot gas travel to the protected component (i.e., loose or sagging fire proof material wrap, water damage, loose bands, etc.).
+Determine whether the fire ratings of fireproofing systems are sufficient for the anticipated fire duration and intensity.
+Verify through observation that no physical damage exists which would affect the structural integrity of the fireproof material and allow a direct path for flame/hot gas travel to the protected component (i.e., loose or sagging fire proof material wrap, water damage, loose bands, etc.).

 Fire Doors

+The inspectors should conduct walkdowns and review design information to determine whether:

-ire door maintain the integrity of structural members for the time specified.
-(See the UL Fire Resistance Directory.)
+Fire doors are rated and installed in accordance with the vendor manual to maintain the integrity of structural members for the time specified.
+(See also the UL Fire Resistance Directory.)

-ire doors and frames are UL labeled and the label fire ratings of door assemblies are compatible with the fire ratings of their associated fire barriers.
+Fire doors and frames are UL labeled (or equivalent) and the label fire ratings of door assemblies are compatible with the fire ratings of their associated fire barriers.

-ire doors close freely (without dragging or sticking) and door latch hardware engages and latches securely.
-Generally, for the metal doors encountered during inspections, a 3-hour door needs a latch throw and a 1-hour door needs latch throw. ( NFPA 80).
+Fire doors close freely (without dragging or sticking) and door latch hardware engages and latches securely.
+Generally, for the metal doors encountered during inspections, a 3-hour door needs a 5/8-inch latch throw and a 1-hour door needs 1/2-inch latch throw.
+(See NFPA 80).